Paris under Napoleon: The police and crime

 Public order in Paris was a top priority of Napoleon.
 His prefect of police directed forty-eight commissaires of police, one for each neighborhood, and an additional two hundred police inspectors in civilian clothes.
 None of the police, in fact, had uniforms; a uniformed police force was not established until March 1829.
-The police were supported by a municipal guard, the Garde Municipal de Paris, with 2,154 guardsmen on foot and 180 on horseback.
+The police were supported by a municipal guard, the Garde municipale de Paris, with 2,154 guardsmen on foot and 180 on horseback.

 One of the major concerns of the police was the smuggling of goods, especially wine, into the city past the Wall of the Ferme générale, built around the city between 1784 and 1791, where merchants were supposed to pay customs duties.
 Many smugglers used tunnels under the wall; seventeen tunnels were discovered in 1801 and 1802; one tunnel between Chaillot and Passy was three hundred meters long.
 Sixty barrels of wine were seized in one tunnel during the same period.
 Many taverns and guingettes, appeared just outside the walls, particularly in the village of Montmartre, where the untaxed drinks were much cheaper than in the city.
 The city administration was eventually able to defeat the smugglers by giving higher salaries to the customs agents at the gates, rotating them regularly, and tearing down buildings close to the walls, from which the smugglers operated.

 Theft was another common concern of the police, increasing or decreasing depending upon economic conditions; there were 1400 recorded thefts in 1809, but 2,727 in 1811.
 Murders were rare; thirteen in 1801, 17 in 1808, and 28 in 1811.
 The most sensational crime of the period was committed by the grocer Trumeau, who poisoned his eldest daughter so he would not have to pay her dowry.
 Despite some notorious crimes, foreign travelers reported that Paris was one of the safest large cities in Europe; after a visit in 1806-07, the German Karl Berkheim wrote "According to those who know Paris, even long before the Revolution, this city has never been as tranquil as it is at this moment.
 One can walk in complete security, at any hour of the night, in the streets of Paris."